Edinburgh-Genome-Foundry/CUBA/README.md

-CUBA is an open source software originally written by [Zulko](https://github.com/Zulko) at the [Edinburgh Genome Foundry](http://genomefoundry.org/) and released on [Github](https://github.com/Edinburgh-Genome-Foundry/CUBA) under the MIT licence (¢ Edinburgh Genome Foundry).
-Everyone is welcome to contribute !
+CUBA is an open source software originally written by [Zulko](https://github.com/Zulko) at the [Edinburgh Genome Foundry](http://genomefoundry.org/) and released on [Github](https://github.com/Edinburgh-Genome-Foundry/CUBA) under the MIT licence (Copyright 2017 Edinburgh Genome Foundry).
+Everyone is welcome to contribute!

 More biology software ?